tom3454/Balenok-Crypter-FUD/README.md

 By using this software, you automatically agree to the above.

 License
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for detailss